agentmodels/agentmodels.org/chapters/7-multi-agent.md

 We start with a simple [Schelling coordination game](http://lesswrong.com/lw/dc7/nash_equilibria_and_schelling_points/).
 Alice and Bob are trying to meet up but have lost their phones and have no way to contact each other.
 There are two local bars: the popular bar and the unpopular one.

-Let's first consider how Alice would choose a play (if she was not taking Bob into account):
+Let's first consider how Alice would choose a bar (if she was not taking Bob into account):

 ~~~~
 var locationPrior = function() {